maciejmikosik/quackery/main/doc/documentation.md

     Test report = run(test);

 `org.quackery.report.Reports` contains methods related to analyzing results of test.
-Trying to use `Reports` on `Test` that was not run, will invoke `Body.run()` every time.
+Trying to use `Reports` on `Test` that was not run, will invoke `Script.run()` every time.

 All tests passed if `count(Throwable.class, report)` returns `0`.
 You can also count number of failures of specific type, for example `count(AssertException.class, report)` or `count(AssumeException.class, report)`.